ktindiana/fetchsep/README.rst

 Automatically generate a Processed SEP Event list
 -------------------------------------------------

 It is possible to run both codes with a single button push to create a preliminary SEP event list.

-The example below will create a rough SEP event list for the entire history of GOES-13 with `idsep` then process each enhanced period and each quiet period individually with `opsep` to extract characteristics:
+The example below will create a rough SEP event list for the entire history of GOES-13 with `idsep` then process each enhanced period and each quiet period individually with `opsep` to extract characteristics (NOTE THIS TIME PERIOD MAY TAKE A COUPLE OF HOURS TO RUN.):

     | python bin/fetchsep_prepare_obs --StartDate 2010-05-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --Threshold "30,1;50,1"